 Wa Lone and Kyaw Soe Oo

 Wa Lone and Kyaw Soe Oo (also known as Moe Aung), both Myanmar reporters for the Reuters news agency, were arrested on December 12, 2017, and held incommunicado for several weeks.
-The two journalists were charged on January 10, 2018, with violating the Official Secrets Act, a rarely invoked law created during the British colonial period that punishes taking images or obtaining documents that might be or are intended to be “useful to an enemy.”
+The two journalists were charged on January 10, 2018, with violating the Official Secrets Act, a rarely invoked law created during the British colonial period that punishes taking images or obtaining documents that might be or are intended to be “useful to an enemy,” which carries a maximum prison sentence of 14 years.
 Prosecutors have charged the journalists with obtaining important and secret state documents relating to the crisis in Rakhine State, from which some 680,000 Rohingya Muslims have fled since August 2017.
 Prior to their arrest, the journalists had been investigating the existence of a mass grave in the village of Inn Din.

 On February 13, 2018, PEN America announced that it would honor Wa Lone and Kyaw Soe Oo with the 2018 PEN/Barbey Freedom to Write Award, recognizing their struggle in the face of adversity for the right to freedom of expression.
 The award was presented at PEN’s annual gala on May 22.
 Many countries, including the U.S., Canada, and several European governments, in addition to top UN and EU officials, are calling for the release of the two reporters.